ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 SCREEN-IS-UNFORMATTED
     Tests whether the 3270 screen is unformatted.
 This condition is true if the screen contains no attribute characters.
 SESSION-SWITCH
     Tests whether the scenario is entered for a VTAM application which was already connected to this terminal.
-This condition is useful in VIRTEL multisession scenarios which must reestablish the environment before starting the transaction requested by the user.
+This condition is useful in VIRTEL multisession scenarios which must re-establish the environment before starting the transaction requested by the user.
 This condition remains true until the end of this activation of the scenario (for example until the scenario is reused for another session). process1
     Specifies the address of the branch exit of the script if the condition is satisfied.
 Permitted values are: